Everyone has business ideas - but the bigger questions are:

 To be clear, there were other companies making “compatible” pods for these machines, but coffee only and from my own research there were a lot of issues with compatibility and quality.

-For example, Kyle Bergman found that up to 1,000 people were searching for a product idea that didn't even exist yet:
+As another example, Kyle Bergman found that up to 1,000 people were searching for a product idea that didn't even exist yet

 Once I realized other people might want sweatpant overalls too, I used Google's keyword search planner to see roughly how many people were looking for this term online.
 In the month of March 2017, this tool showed that between 100-1,000 people were also looking for sweatpant overalls.

 A part of me was shocked, but after I thought about it...it made sense - probably a little awareness created from the BuzzFeed article, but more importantly, people just like me were looking for an awesome, comfy combo.